mcwhittemore/node-hooks/readme.md

 #### Options

-* --default, -d, --global, -g: Adds the module to the default hooks setup
 * --hook <GIT HOOK NAME>: this option overrides the hook-module's default-hook parameter.
 * -f, --force: installs a module from npm even if it doesn't meet the `hooks-module specification`.
 Requires the --hook option
 * --depend: adds the module to the project's package.json dependencies parameter.